On this page:

 How will compulsory HELP debt repayments under the new marginal repayment system be calculated?

-Once legislation passes, the Government will change the HELP repayment system.
+Once legislation comes into effect, the Government will change the HELP repayment system.

 The compulsory repayment threshold will increase to $67,000.
 If you earn less than $67,000, you won’t need to make any compulsory repayments.
 You can still choose to make a voluntary repayment if you want to.